nltp-ashes/Nanosuit/README.md

 Nanovision :
 - If [HeatVision v1.3](https://www.moddb.com/mods/stalker-anomaly/addons/heatvision-v02-extension-for-beefs-nvg-dx11engine-mod) is installed, the suit will have built-in nanovision
-- Nanovision consumes 2% of energy per second when enabled
+- Consumes 2% per second when active
-- When out of energy, nanovision will be disabled
+- When out of energy, nanovision will be disabled automatically
+- Uses the suit's main energy pool
 - Having any device equipped in the night-vision slot will make the nanovision unavailable

+Nightvision :
+- The suit comes with built-in nightvision
+- Consumes 2% per second when active
+- When out of energy, nightvision will be disabled automatically
+- Uses its own source of energy, separate from the suit's main energy pool
+- Having any device equipped in the night-vision slot will make the nightvision unavailable

 ---